FloridaPlayers/Documents/Constitution.md

 Florida Players shall produce a New Works Festival in the third slot of the fall semester.

-1. The Assistant Production Manager shall serve as the New Works coordinator unless he or she has a conflict with a University of Florida School of Theater and Dance production.
+1. The Assistant Production Manager shall serve as the New Works coordinator unless he or she has a conflict with a University of Florida School of Theatre and Dance production.
 2. In order for a work to be eligible for submission, the work must have been written by a student at the University of Florida at the time of proposal.
 Additionally, all proposed works must have never been previously produced and/or financially supported by another institution.
 3. The play produced shall be established by the Production Selection Committee.
 4. Proposals for these new works shall be made in writing to the Production Selection Committee and shall include the information outlined in the New Works Proposal Guidelines.